sakshigupta7693/Exploratory-Data-Analysis-Using-Python/EDA_Movies_Dataset/README.md

 ### Problem Statement

 * What is the average runtime of the movies ?
-..*How the runtime  of the movie related to Rating,Revenue,Metascore of movies?
+* How the runtime  of the movie related to Rating,Revenue,Metascore of movies?
-..*What are the top 10 movies having maximum revenues?
+* What are the top 10 movies having maximum revenues?
-..*What is the yearly total revenue of all the movies?
+* What is the yearly total revenue of all the movies?
-..*Does runtime of the movies effect the Average reveneue collected per year?
+* Does runtime of the movies effect the Average reveneue collected per year?
-..*What is the total revenue of movies according to Genre?
+* What is the total revenue of movies according to Genre?
-..*How the rating of movies vary according to Genre?
+* How the rating of movies vary according to Genre?
-..*How the metascore of movies vary according to Genre] ..*What is the Distribution of votes in different Revenue levels in years?
+* How the metascore of movies vary according to Genre]
+* What is the Distribution of votes in different Revenue levels in years?
-..*What is the Distribution of Rating in different Revenue levels in years?
+* What is the Distribution of Rating in different Revenue levels in years?